pachyderm/docs/content/latest/reference/pachctl/pachctl_config_import-kube.md

 ## pachctl config import-kube

-Import a kubernetes context as a Pachyderm context, and set the active Pachyderm context.
+Import a kubernetes context as a MLDM context, and set the active MLDM context.

 ### Synopsis

-Import a kubernetes context as a Pachyderm context.
+Import a kubernetes context as a MLDM context.
 By default the current kubernetes context is used.

 ```
 pachctl config import-kube <context> [flags]